dillontitcomb/portfolio/README.md

 ## Description

-_This web page displays Dillon Titcomb's resume, career and personal history, and programming accomplishments.
+_This web page displays Dillon Titcomb's career history, personal history, and programming accomplishments.
 It is an exercise in HTML and CSS styling using Bootstrap._

 ## Setup/Installation Requirements